Option Care Health Inc. (OPCH) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of OPCH

-Many brokerage firms have already submitted their reports for OPCH stocks, with Goldman repeating the rating for OPCH by listing it as a “Buy.”
-The predicted price for OPCH in the upcoming period, according to Goldman is $25 based on the research report published on July 19th of the previous year 2021.
+Many brokerage firms have already submitted their reports for OPCH stocks, with Jefferies repeating the rating for OPCH by listing it as a “Buy.”
+The predicted price for OPCH in the upcoming period, according to Jefferies is $38 based on the research report published on February 27th of the current year 2023.

-Deutsche Bank, on the other hand, stated in their research note that they expect to see OPCH reach a price target of $22.
-The rating they have provided for OPCH stocks is “Buy” according to the report published on January 22nd, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see OPCH reach a price target of $25, previously predicting the price at $20.
+The rating they have provided for OPCH stocks is “Buy” according to the report published on July 19th, 2021.

-JP Morgan gave a rating of “Overweight” to OPCH, setting the target price at $21 in the report published on January 11th of the previous year.
+Deutsche Bank gave a rating of “Buy” to OPCH, setting the target price at $22 in the report published on January 22nd of the previous year.

 Insider Trading